Develop these traits and keep trying until you reach your goal!

 Mandy Harvey and I, as well as other persistent people, have some traits in common.

-A Goal that Motivates.
+Find a Goal that Motivates.

 Persistent people always have a goal that motivates us to keep trying until we succeed.